ElliotHume/Magicks-Dominion/README.md

 The game is __very__ early in development and currently only the basic features/mechanics are being developed currently.

 Below is a picture of the board when the game begins.
 The player will select which tiles they would like to start their conquest from.
-Information about the tiles and ritals are displayed on the menu in the top right, player information is displayed on the menu in the top left.
+Information about the tiles and rituals are displayed on the menu in the top right, player information is displayed on the menu in the top left.

 ![Example screen](/Images/betterexample.png "Example Screen")